EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 !!!
 Info

     As back-ends are used by multiple users, be considerate to other users, and take care to request only the resources you think your job will need.
 This helps to ensure fair use for everyone.

-Your job will be queued until resources are available on the selected back-end to run your job.
-This will depend upon:

-* Resources available on your selected back-end.
-* Extent to which jobs currently running on the back-end are using the back-end's resources.
-* Resources requested by your job.
-* Jobs from yourself and others already in the queue.

 !!!
 Tip